Design Leadership

 • Platform credibility at risk despite being historically most trusted since 2017

-The Challenge: Maintain LinkedIn's position as the most verified social platform while making verification accessible to millions.
+Maintain LinkedIn's position as the most verified social platform while making verification accessible to millions.

 My Role